friedroyce/toyce/README.md

-# toyce-kun
+# toyce
-a discord bot written in javascript that does stuff i wanted it to do
+a personal discord bot written in javascript that does stuff

 #### by royce

+###### rip original. lost from drive reformat. you will be missed.